annaritz/pathway-connectivity/README.md

 This work was presented at GLBio 2019 (accepted paper) ISMB 2019 (accepted poster), and is under review at PLOS Computational Biology.

-_Aug 2019:_ Full dependencies, code for generating _almost_ all pathway representations (hypergraphs, bipartite graphs, compound graphs, and directed graphs) are now here.
-Third-party datasets are also documented.
+_Sep 2019:_ Code to parse the Reactome OWL files into hypergraphs are now documented in `src/hypergraph_code/hypergraph_parser/`.
 Email Anna with any questions.

 ### Dependencies